COVID-19-Associated Hospitalizations Among Vaccinated, Unvaccinated Adults

 Media advisory: The full study is linked to this news release.

-Authors: Megan A. Clarke, Ph.D., M.H.S., of the National Cancer Institute in Bethesda, Maryland, is the corresponding author.
+Authors: Michael D. Crossland, Ph.D., of the UCL Institute of Ophthalmology in London, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.